Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas

-Conducting the same analysis, but this time in the presence of an opportunity cost ($\epsilon=0.25$), our results (bottom panels of Figure~\ref{fig:adding_TFT}) show that including the opportunity cost drastically reduces the frequency of TFT (compare the top left and bottom left panels).
-The drop in frequency is the strongest in SH situations, where TFT is close to absent for many SH games in $S$-$T$ space.
+Conducting the same analysis, but this time in the presence of a monitoring cost ($\varepsilon=0.25$), our results (bottom panels of Figure~\ref{fig:adding_TFT}) show that including a monitoring cost drastically reduces the frequency of TFT (compare the top left and bottom left panels).
+The drop in frequency is largest in SH situations, where TFT is close to absent for many SH games in $S$-$T$ space.
 By contrast, the drop in frequency of TFT is smallest for PD games.
-Opportunity costs also reduce the effect of the presence of TFT on increasing cooperation across all games.
+A monitoring cost also reduces the effect of the presence of TFT on increasing cooperation across all games.
 This effect is less pronounced in SH games, even though the frequency of TFT is lowest in this part of $S$-$T$ space compared to the other games.
 Thus, even a low frequency of TFT promotes cooperation in the risky coordination situations represented by the SH game.